Department of Evolutionary Morphology

 of Evolutionary Morphology of Vertebrates (June 2005)

 In 2013, I. I. Dzeverin became Head of the Department.
-Some new areas became the principal for the work of the Department, namely the studies in morphometrics and application of statistical methods to comparative morphological and ecological data (I. I. Dzeverin, P. E. Gol'din, M. A. Ghazali), diverse researches of the biology of marine mammals (P. E. Gol'din, K. O. Vishnyakova, O. V. Gladilina, O. V. Savenko), and paleontological studies (P. E. Gol'din).
-Meanwhile, traditional research in comparative morphology (I. A. Bogdanovich, I. M. Kovalyova, P. E. Gol'din, O. V. Shatkovska) and embryology (M. F. Kovtun, O. M. Yaryhin, H. V. Sheverdyukova) is still continuing.
-In 2016, the Laboratory of Developmental Biology was established on the basis of the former Department of Cytology and Histogenesis and included to the Department of Evolutionary Morphology.
-O. M. Yaryhin was appointed as an educational unit in the postgraduate program of the Institute of Zoology.
+Some new areas became the principal for the work of the Department, namely the studies in morphometrics and application of statistical methods to comparative morphological and ecological data (I. I. Dzeverin, P. E. Gol'din, M. A. Ghazali, A. V. Romaniuk), diverse researches of the biology of marine mammals (P. E. Gol'din, K. O. Vishnyakova, O. V. Gladilina, O. V. Savenko), and paleontological studies (P. E. Gol'din).
+Meanwhile, traditional research in comparative morphology (I. A. Bogdanovich, I. M. Kovalyova, P. E. Gol'din, O. V. Shatkovska) and embryology (M. F. Kovtun, Y. V. Stepanyuk, O. M. Yaryhin, H. V. Sheverdyukova) is still continuing.
+In 2016 the former Department of Cytology and Histogenesis was included to the Department of Evolutionary Morphology.
+The Department of Evolutionary Morphology was appointed as an educational unit in the postgraduate program of the Institute of Zoology.